-You must take your chairs with you at the end of every day, and we are not responsible for them.
-We will pick them up if you leave them and put them in the front of the amphitheater.
+You must remove your chairs and sun shades with you at the end of every day, and we are not responsible for them.
+If you leave them at the end of the night, we will put them in front of the amphitheater.

 Seating in front of the main stage, photo by Kenneth A. Walters

 You may bring cameras, small camcorders, and audio recording devices to Pickin’ in the Pines.
 No flash photography is permitted.
 Do not obstruct the view of those around you.
 This is a taper-friendly festival; however, audio and video recording may be prohibited at the request of the Artist.
 Please respect our sound technicians, do not locate your taping equipment in front of or directly next to the sound booth.
 You may not use any type of photograph or recording from Pickin’ in the Pines for commercial purposes without express permission.

 No glass containers or alcoholic beverages may be brought into Pepsi Amphitheater.
 Individuals 21 years of age and older may purchase alcohol from vendors in the amphitheater.
 All coolers, backpacks and bags are subject to search.
 You must present an ID at the gate and get a special pass to purchase alcohol.